From nano-banana

 What to extract from the config:

-global_prompt_prefix -- prepended to every slide prompt by nano-bananaslide_types -- per-type prompt_prefix values (also prepended automatically)layouts -- available layout options for this presetdefault_aspect, default_size, default_model -- inherited defaultsYou do NOT need to include the global or type prompt prefixes in your slide prompts.
-Nano-banana assembles the full prompt automatically using this order:
+global_prompt_prefix -- prepended to every slide prompt by nano-bananaslide_types -- per-type prompt_prefix values (also prepended automatically)default_aspect, default_size, default_model -- inherited defaultsYou do NOT need to include the global or type prompt prefixes in your slide fields.
+Nano-banana assembles the full prompt automatically from the structured fields.

 Map report sections to slide types using these rules: